Monopoly

 A Case Study in Pharmaceutical Monopolies

 The pharmaceutical industry often demonstrates monopolistic traits.
 Exclusive rights granted through patents allow firms to control the production of drugs.
-A drug synthesized using ph 143 would naturally fall under similar monopolistic control during its patent term.
+A drug synthesized using ph 143 would naturally fall under similar monopolistic control during its patent term.7 XM

 Challenges and Opportunities